 I am and accountant with a passion for technology.
 A general tinkerer, and an occasional coder.

 SD transplant, CISSP Specialist in Cybersecurity, and USMC Veteran.
 Leads initiatives to connect Tech in Long Beach area.

 Entrepreneur, nerd, musician, craft-beer connoisseur with strong beliefs in the good of people and the power of ideas and community.
 Free software advocate.

 We encourage you to learn about our ideas.
 If you would like to help us build a vibrant open tech community that can grow and organize organically, we welcome your input and involvement.
-If you have questions or suggestions please add a comment in the document.
+If you have questions or suggestions please join us in slack or an upcoming meetup.